Grimsby, Ontario: Local government

-Grimsby Town Council is composed of a Mayor and eight Councillors who serve for a term of four years.
-The Mayor is elected at large and the Councillors are elected by ward.
-The town is divided into four wards with two Councillors elected in each ward.
-It is the role of Council to represent the public and to consider the well-being and interests of the municipality; to develop and evaluate policies and programs; to determine which services the municipality provides; to ensure administrative practices and procedures are in place to implement the decisions of Council; and to maintain the financial integrity of the municipality.
-The Council generally meets on the first and third Mondays of each month.
+Grimsby Town Council is composed of a mayor and eight councillors who serve for a term of four years.
+The mayor is elected at large, and the councillors are elected by ward.
+The town is divided into four wards, with two councillors elected in each ward.
+It is the role of the council to represent the public and to consider the well-being and interests of the municipality; to develop and evaluate policies and programs; to determine which services the municipality provides; to ensure administrative practices and procedures are in place to implement the decisions of council; and to maintain the financial integrity of the municipality.
+The council generally meets on the first and third Mondays of each month.
 All meetings are open to the public and are also televised live on the local Government-access television (GATV) cable TV channel.

 The current council (2018-2022 term) was sworn in on December 3, 2018, with the following members: